Recentest significant edit: April 24, 2015.

 |1.
 Governing arts, better known as ruling arts.||2.
 Know-how, productive arts/sciences, such as engineering.||3.
 Affective arts, including the fine arts, etc.||4.
 Mathematics, sciences, and areas intermediate between them.|

 Again, within each sector of a realm, the learning method associated with the same numeric label has some special added degree of application.
-E.g., learning by appreciation & emulation has a special added degree of application in the affective arts, even though they are technically disciplines rather than valuancies.
+E.g., learning by valuation & emulation/replication has a special added degree of application in the affective arts, even though they more basically are knowledge disciplines than valuantial devotions.

-Note on the four sectors into which each realm is shown as divided: The common themes of each first sector, each second sector, etc., are as follows, with examples from activities of human subsistence:
+The common themes of each first sector, each second sector, etc., in the realms outlined above are as follows —with examples from activities of human subsistence:

 Example: Catching or gathering of food.